History of printing: Korea

-Movable type printing was hardly used for the first 300 years after its invention by Bi Sheng.
-Even in Korea where metal movable type was most widespread, it still never replaced woodblock printing.
+Metal movable type received most use among the East Asian countries in Korea where it was most widespread, but it still never replaced woodblock printing.
 The promulgation of hangul was done through woodblock prints.
 The general assumption is that movable type did not replace block printing in places that used Chinese characters due to the expense of producing more than 200,000 individual pieces of type.
 Even woodblock printing was not as cost productive as simply paying a copyist to write out a book by hand if there was no intention of producing more than a few copies.
 Although Sejong introduced Hangeul, an alphabetic system, in the 15th century, Hangeul only replaced hanja in the 20th century.
 And unlike China, the movable type system was kept mainly within the confines of a highly stratified elite Korean society:

 Korean printing with movable metallic type developed mainly within the royal foundry of the Yi dynasty.
 Royalty kept a monopoly of this new technique and by royal mandate suppressed all non-official printing activities and any budding attempts at commercialization of printing.
 Thus, printing in early Korea served only the small, noble groups of the highly stratified society.